dominiconorton/gobee-expressive-interfaces/README.md

 # Expressive Interfaces

 A Node.js application that displays expressive robot faces with different emotions.
-The application uses OpenAI's GPT-4o model to detect emotions from user text input.
+The application uses OpenAI's GPT-4o model to translate robot response to emotion.

 ## Features